-Moody's Investors Service; S&P Global Ratings, and Fitch Ratings have assigned ratings to the Bonds as shown on the cover of this Official Statement.
-Such ratings reflect only the views of such organizations and any desired explanation of the significance of such ratings should be obtained from the rating agency furnishing the same, at the following addresses: Moody's Investors Service, 7 World Trade Center, 250 Greenwich Street, New York, New York 10007; S&P Global Ratings, 55 Water Street, New York, New York 10041; Fitch Ratings, One State Street Plaza, New York, New York 10004.
+Moody's Investors Service, Inc., Fitch Ratings and S&P Global Ratings have assigned ratings to the Bonds as shown on the cover of this Official Statement.
+Such ratings reflect only the views of such organizations and any desired explanation of the significance of such ratings should be obtained from the rating agency furnishing the same, at the following addresses: Moody's Investors Service, Inc., 7 World Trade Center, 250 Greenwich Street, New York, New York 10007; S&P Global Ratings, 55 Water Street, New York, New York 10041; Fitch Ratings, 33 Whitehall Street, New York, New York 10004.
 Generally, rating agencies base their ratings on the materials and information furnished to them, as well as investigations, studies and assumptions of the rating agencies.
-Such ratings may be changed at any time, and no assurance can be given that they will not be revised downward or withdrawn by one or more of the rating agencies if, in the judgment of one or more such rating agencies, circumstances so warrant.
-Any such downward revision or withdrawal of one or more such ratings could have an adverse effect on the market price of the Bonds.
+Such ratings may be changed at any time, and no assurance can be given that they will not be revised downward or withdrawn by one or more of the rating agencies if, in the judgment of one or more such ratings could have an adverse effect on the market price of the Bonds.